Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Need help choosing the perfect camera bag?
-There are a couple of ways you can find “your version” of the right camera bag, and I've done both of them.
+There are several ways to find “your version” of the right camera bag, and I’ve done both.

 The first way is to buy all the bags.
 The good news is that you find out what you like and dislike.
-The bad news is that wastes a lot of money and takes up a ton of closet space.
-Trust me, I can see all of my old camera bags from where I type this.
-There are so many that the closet door won't close.
+The bad news is that it wastes a lot of money and takes up a ton of closet space.
+Trust me; I can see all my old camera bags from where I type this.
+There are so many that the closet door won’t close.

 The second way to find the perfect camera bag is to have a checklist.
-We're going to discuss the different factors you need to evaluate for your next camera bag purchase so you can get the best one for you.
+We’ll discuss the different factors you need to evaluate for your next camera bag purchase to get the best one for you.

 Our Checklist to Find the Perfect Camera Bag